Acne – Youth

 What are the causes of youth acne?

+There are several causes of acne, and it can be difficult to pinpoint a single culprit.
+One cause is sebum (oil) production.
 During puberty, elevated hormone levels stimulate higher sebum production than usual, increasing the chance of acne flares.
 Boys are more likely to get it during adolescence because their skin tends to produce more sebum.
+Other causes include bacteria on the skin, inflammation and possibly even dietary factors.
 In adulthood, women are more prone to acne than men, likely because of the hormonal swings of menstruation, pregnancy, and menopause.
 People with a family history of acne are also more likely to get acne.

 What are the available treatment options?